-"Dealer" would mean an individual who does any of the following in a millionaire party game:
+Under Article 2, "dealer" would mean an individual who does any of the following in a millionaire party game:

 - -- Performs the act of dealing.

 - -- Assists in supervising the dealers.

 - -- Provides technical advice to the millionaire party chairperson.

 Conduct of Millionaire Parties